JuanPZuluaga/JuanPZuluaga.github.io/_pages/books.md

 * The Price of Inequality: How Today's Divided Society Endangers Our Future [Link](https://www.amazon.com/The-Price-Inequality-Divided-Endangers-ebook/dp/B007MKCQ30/ref=dp_kinw_strp_1).
 Rate (4.5 - 5.0)
 * People, Power, and Profits: Progressive Capitalism for an Age of Discontent [Link](https://www8.gsb.columbia.edu/faculty/jstiglitz/books).
 Currently Reading it!

- author I have been recently reading books from is [Joseph E. Stiglitz](https://www8.gsb.columbia.edu/faculty/jstiglitz/)

 Mariana Mazzucato's books are just great.
 Easy to read and insightfuls.
 [Her website](https://marianamazzucato.com/)
 * The Value of Everything Making and taking in the global economy [Link](https://marianamazzucato.com/books/the-value-of-everything).
 Rate (4.9 - 5.0).
 I really loved this read.